procount/pinn/README_PINN.md

 - **reserve=(+)NNN**: This option will reserve a set amount of space for PINN's partition (typically /dev/mmcblk0p1) when the `runinstaller` option first formats the SD card.
 This space may be useful for adding OS install files later, or for using the first partition as a transfer area for data between the RPi and a Windows PC that can only read the SD card's first partition.
 NNN specifies the total size of this partition in MB.
 The default value is around 64MB.
 If the size is prefixed with a '+' sign, the value indicates an amount of disk space to be reserved [i]in addition[/i] to the size of PINN's files.
 So, `reserve=200` will make P1 200MB in size and `reserve=+200` will make it about 263MB in size.

 - **no_update**: Prevents PINN from performing a self-update check on boot up.
 Use the `reinstall` option to manually check for updates on PINN.

+- **forceupdatepinn** - Forces a PINN self update if one exists, without user interaction.

 - **nofirmware**: Prevents PINN from upgrading the firmware of old OSes to be compatible with PINN.